josechang/sciinfo/Video/readme.md

 Hello everyone , I'm Paul from team RCPL.
 Now I am going to show you the tasks and the things we have done this year.
 Through this video, you can easily comprehend the things we have done this year.
 Let's get started!
 #### User story
 This is our user story, you can view it from the slide.
 As a researcher, I need a PDF reader, so I can click on a highlighted text.
 Then I can get the similar parts in decreasing order.
 Besides, the result should contain the title of the publication and its link to the publisher’s full text PDF, so I can find the information about any part that interests me
+#### NWWC circle
+As you can see from the slide, this is our NWWC circle.
+Because of this circle, you can know the tasks we have done in chronological order.
+First, we build a search bar by using Django.
+Then, we can get the search result based on the search query.
+In order to have a user-friendly web page, we add some CSS program into it!
+Then we extend our database to 89 articles by manually downloading them from Internet.
+Finally, we can display the similarity percentage and build a good-looking result page.
 ##